Bristol Filton Airport: Second World War

 Before the Second World War, there were only grass runways at Filton.
-The re-armament programme from 1935 to the outbreak of war saw further expansion of the Bristol Aeroplane Company.
-East Works on Gypsy Patch Lane and Rodney Works along Gloucester Road North were established for the production of aeroengines.
+The re-armament programme from 1935 to the outbreak of war saw further expansion of the Bristol Aeroplane Company, and East Works on Gypsy Patch Lane and Rodney Works along Gloucester Road North were established for the production of aircraft engines.

-Before the war, there was a belief that German bombers had insufficient range to reach Filton; however, the invasion of France by the Nazis in 1940 changed the situation.
-As war approached, anti-aircraft guns were set up in a field pasture up on Filton Hill, adjacent to Filton Golf Club, to defend the aircraft factories.
-On 25 September 1940, German aircraft, based in France, raided Filton, causing extensive damage to the aircraft factories, as well as causing a heavy loss of life when several air-raid shelters were hit.
-Following the heavy German raid in 1940, a squadron of Supermarine Spitfires were based at Filton.
+Until the war, there was a belief that German bombers had insufficient range to reach Filton; however, the invasion of France by the Nazis in 1940 changed the situation.
+As war approached, anti-aircraft guns were set up in a field pasture on Filton Hill, next to Filton Golf Club, to defend the aircraft factories.
+On 25 September 1940, German aircraft, based in France, raided Filton, causing extensive damage to the aircraft factories, as well as heavy loss of life when several air-raid shelters were hit.
+In response, a squadron of Supermarine Spitfires was based at Filton.
 Before D-Day, US-manufactured aircraft were assembled at Filton Aerodrome, from assemblies imported via Avonmouth docks.
-Filton became a major port-of-entry for US casualties after the D-Day landings in June 1944.
-Most of the casualties were taken to Frenchay Hospital.
+Filton became a major port-of-entry for US casualties after the D-Day landings in June 1944, most of them taken to Frenchay Hospital.
 Aircraft produced at Filton during the war included the Blenheim, Beaufort, Beaufighter and Brigand.
 Filton Aerodrome was upgraded to a concrete runway during 1941/42.
-Both a First World War and a Second World War aircraft hangar survived into the 21st century.
-These have been legally protected and are being refurbished for use by Aerospace Bristol, a new aviation heritage museum that will house the Bristol Aero Collection, alongside a new hangar for Concorde 216.